xiong19912010/Image-Smooth-Analysis/README.md

 # Image-Smooth-Analysis
 Some particles (features) in images are followed some geometrical constraints (such as linear regression), which means there should a smooth change in its positions, and Euler angles.
-This code is designed to do smooth analysis and correct the outliers.
+This code is designed to do smooth analysis (multi-curve fitting) and correct the outliers.

 ## Example of performance